ChloeYou/chloeyou.github.io/index.md

 and [Skate 4](https://twitter.com/skateea).

 ### Education
-* M.Sc. in Statistics, University of British Columbia, 2021-2023 (expected)
+* M.Sc. in Biostatistics, University of British Columbia, 2021-2023 (expected)
 * B.Sc. in Statistics, University of British Columbia, 2015-2019

 ### Updates